Updated for International Women’s day on 8 March 2015. Further update with photo of ‘Warkworth Castle’ added 5 June

-A decision – music or painting – had to be made, and it was painting (along with sculpting or modelling) rather than music that Ethel pursued academically, as a student of the Manchester School of Art where she studied under a Mr Willis.
+A decision – music or painting – had to be made, and it was painting (along with sculpting or modelling) rather than music that Ethel pursued academically.
+She did so as a student of the Manchester School of Art, where she studied under a Mr Willis.
 She was probably there from at least 1885, being amongst the winners at the school’s Sketching Club Prize Distribution which took place on 13 January 1886.
 On that occasion the club’s vice-president, Mr. T. Worthington, F.R.I.B.A., and Robert Crozier, president of the Manchester Academy, both urged members of the Sketching Club “to use untiring effort in developing their talent and sustaining the prestige of the institution with which they were connected.”

 After completing her studies at the Manchester School of Art, Ethel studied in Paris under Messrs.
 Raphael Collin and Girodat.
 She then returned to England, where her work began to attract comments in the local press.
 In one of the earliest such mentions, in 1895, the author stated that “Ethel Atcherley may be seen to advantage in a bright drawing of a scene on the Anglesey Coast.”
 The painting referred to may have been Ethel’s Anglesea Village which was exhibited at The Royal Academy of Arts that year.
 Later in 1895 her painting The Silent Hours of Love was sold at the Autumn Art Exhibition in Manchester for £31.
 10s.

 In 1896 Ethel was elected an Associate of the Manchester Academy of Fine Arts, and her work The End of the Day was exhibited by The Royal Academy of Arts.
 The following year her work was being exhibited not only by the Royal Academy (Rest, Saturday Evening, Tarbert) but also by The Royal Society of British Artists and The Manchester City Art Gallery.
 She was elected to full membership of the Manchester Academy in 1900.